cruiseoc/learnphp2/README.md

-# learnphp2 Will Mar ain't got shit on me
+# learnphp2 Will Mar sucks